The Need for Accurate and Credible Reports

 The public reporting guidelines for mineral exploration, resources, and reserves (hereinafter referred to as Guides) have been implemented successfully in Australia, Canada, South Africa and the USA for a long time.
 Stock exchanges in these countries have long since enforced the Guidelines as part of the mine's share listing regulation, as it is believed to be able to guarantee an accurate and credible report to protect the interests of investors and stakeholders.
 The guidelines have also become a reference for finance and banking.

 The birth of the Guidelines was basically triggered by a scandal of resource reporting and reserve maneuvers that caused tremendous losses for investors.
-The birth of the JORC Code (Australia) prevailing since the late 60s, triggered by the Posseidon and Cappendance Scandal CIM / NI 43-101 (Canada), which was in effect since the late 90s, sparked by the Busang Scandal.
+The birth of the JORC Code (Australia) prevailing since the late 60s, triggered by the Posseidon and Cappendance Scandal CIM / NI 43-101 (Canada), which was in effect since the late 90s, was sparked by the Busang Scandal.

 In September 2011 the Joint Committee of KCMI whose members are PERHAPI and IAGI, through the National Convention gave birth to the Indonesian Mineral Reserve Committee Code (KCMI): 2011.
 It is expected that the Code adopted from the JORC Code 2004 can serve as a public reporting guide for exploration, resource and mineral reserves in Indonesia; and able to protect the interests of investors and stakeholders.